MicrosoftDocs/cloud-adoption-framework/docs/innovate/considerations/measure.md

 ---
-title: How to Measure Customer Impact and Business Metrics
+title: How to measure customer impact and business metrics
 description: Learn about business metrics and how to measure customer impact and strategic metric goals.
 Establish learning metrics to measure customer behavior and adoption.
 author: BrianBlanchard
 ms.author: brblanch